confluentinc/librdkafka/MIGRATION.md

     ```
   - The `heartbeat()` no longer needs to be called by the user in the `eachMessage callback`.
 Heartbeats are automatically managed by librdkafka.
   - The `partitionsConsumedConcurrently` property is not supported at the moment.
-  - The `eachBatch` method is not supported.
+  - An API compatible version of `eachBatch` is available, but the batch size never exceeds 1.
+The property `eachBatchAutoResolve` is supported.
 * `commitOffsets`:
   - Does not yet support sending metadata for topic partitions being committed.
 * `seek`: